 Tuesday, December 26

 In 1895 a retired Canadian sea captain set off to sail alone around the world.
 It had never been done, and it took Joshua Slocum three years, but the book of his adventures made him famous.
 Since then, fewer than 200 people have sailed in his wake and two of them are also Canadian.
 IDEAS contributor Philip Coulter explores this greatest challenge sailors set for themselves - possibly the greatest of all human challenges.

 "Below 40 south there is no law; below 50 there is no God."
 The Southern Ocean surrounding Antarctica is the most dangerous and least understood of our great oceans.
 A few solo sailors and a historian join Philip Coulter on a radio expedition to find out about those giant waves and fearsome storms, and what happens to people who go to the loneliest place on the planet.

 Underwater explorer Dr. Joe MacInnis makes a pilgrimage to the grave of Sir Ernest Shackleton, on remote South Georgia Island, in the extreme South Atlantic Ocean.
 In so doing, the first person to dive under the North Pole, pays homage to the man who completely dominated South Pole exploration.

 WORDS ABOUT WAR: The Peter Stursberg Foreign Correspondents Lecture

 As Chief Foreign Correspondent for the BBC, Acadian journalist Lyse Doucet has covered conflicts and disasters around the globe.
-She was recently honoured with the first annual Peter Stursberg Award, which commemorates CBC's legendary frontline reporter during World War II.
-She presents a lecture about war journalism, and responds to questions from Paul Kennedy, in front of a live audience at the National War Museum in Ottawa.
+She was recently honoured by Carleton University's Journalism School with the first annual Peter Stursberg Award, which commemorates CBC's legendary frontline reporter during World War II.
+She presents a lecture about war journalism, and responds to questions from Paul Kennedy, in front of a live audience at the Canadian War Museum in Ottawa.